Skiggz/jira-pal/README.md

 * To override settings you can add your own `data/settings-override.js`
   * These settings will EXTEND `data/settings.js` meaning only keys present are over written
   * Make sure your `data/settings-override.js` exports a js object with desired settings

+###Current Settings Options

+* `colors`: If truthy, show terminal colors in output.
+Default `true`
+* `credentialsFileLocation`: Tells the application where to store the base64 basic auth credentials

 ##Security